modular-component/website/docs/usage/testing-components.md

 hand fairly quickly.

-This can be helped by splitting the form into smaller components of course, where the submit button or form wrapper would receive the form state as props ; or it can be improved a bit by extracting the logic into a custom hook, which can get tested in isolation.
+This can be helped by splitting the form into smaller components of course, where the submit button or form wrapper would receive the form state as props; or it can be improved a bit by extracting the logic into a custom hook, which can get tested in isolation.
 But this only delays the problem, as testing the final component will still be dependent on the logic and the internal state from the hook.